3naDoyle/SimpleDataTransactionApplication/readMe.md

 * [3naDoyle GitHub](https://github.com/3naDoyle)

-* This application was developed as a given assignment as part of an job-application process.

 ### Acknowledgments

 * This application was developed as a given assignment as part of an job-application process.